About Baji Zhandao / Kung Fu

 The Baji Zhandao system was created and developed by Grandmaster Chen Fu Sheng over the last 20 years.
-Master Chen is an ex-Chinese special forces instructor, one of the highest level masters of Baji Quan and other styles in China and also one of China’s greatest living Iron Shirt Masters.
-He has a lot of real world fighting experience, spanning over 50 years as a practitioner, in both military operations and as a combatant due to a number of years working in the Chinese High security Prison service.
+Master Chen was an ex-Chinese special forces instructor, one of the highest level masters of Baji Quan and other styles in China and also one of China’s greatest modern Iron Shirt Masters.
+He had a lot of real world fighting experience, spanning over 50 years as a practitioner, in both military operations and as a combatant due to a number of years working in the Chinese High security Prison service.

 Baji Zhandao / Kung Fu Classes in London

 Battersea Park, London

 Tuesday 7:30-9:30pm (All levels)

 Thursday 7:30-09:30pm (All levels)

 know before you start